Lance Percival: Biography

 Percival returned to film work in the Frankie Howerd films Up Pompeii (1971), Up the Chastity Belt (1971), and Up the Front (1972), sustaining a film career until 1978.
 Between 1972 and 1978 the Thames Television game show Whodunnit! was written by Percival and Jeremy Lloyd.

 Percival appeared on BBC Radio light entertainment programmes such as Just a Minute throughout the 1980s and was also the author of two books of verse, Well-Versed Cats and Well-Versed Dogs, both illustrated by Lalla Ward.
 Subsequently, he gained a reputation as a writer and later as an after-dinner speaker.

 Percival died on 6 January 2015, aged 81, after a long illness.
 His son Jamie said: "When he spoke about his showbiz life, he spoke fondly of his time on That Was the Week That Was, and he always loved Ned Sherrin, who discovered him performing at the Blue Angel Club".
-He was cremated at Putney Vale Cemetery on 20 January 2015.
+He was cremated at Putney Vale Crematorium on 20 January 2015.